SalvatoreRa/ML-news-of-the-week/README.md

 ## Suggestions and corrections

-Feel free to open an issue if you find some errors, if you have any suggestions, topics or any other comments
+Feel free to open an issue if you find some errors, if you have any suggestions, topics, or any other comments

 # Index
 * [ML news: Week 30 October - 5 November](#ML-news-Week-30-October-5-November)